 So far from the water, you may not even realize you’re on a beach, but that’s not why you trek across nearly 2.5 miles of black sand to get here… it’s the eerily photogenic remains of a U.S. Navy plane that crashed on the beach back in 1973.

 This Insta-famous sight sure is something to behold… and photograph.
-You can walk right up to the plane, walk on it, and even go in it!
+You can walk right up to the plane, but you can no longer climb or go inside it.
 Test out all the angles and play with the lighting at different times of day.

 Blue Lagoon

-Alternative: A cheaper and less crowded alternative to the Blue Lagoon is Myvatn Nature Baths in northern Iceland.
+Alternative: A cheaper and less crowded alternative to the Blue Lagoon is Earth Lagoon Myvatn in northern Iceland.
 With the same milky blue hue, but considerably fewer visitors, you’re sure to get some great photographs there.

 Dyrhólaey